 Auli Hill Station

-Auli is considered among the best skiing destinations of India.
-In 2011, Auli hosted the SAF Winter Games and is often compared to some of the best skiing resorts of the world as its slopes are perfect for novices and experts alike.
-If you are a novice and hold special interest in skiing, it is recommended to enroll in the skiing courses (7 days- 14 days) conducted by GMVN.
+Auli is considered among the best skiing destinations in India.
+In 2011, Auli hosted the SAF Winter Games and was often compared to some of the world's best skiing resorts as its slopes are perfect for novices and experts alike.
+However, if you are a novice and hold a particular interest in skiing, it is recommended to enroll in the skiing courses (7 days- 14 days) conducted by GMVN.

 Ranikhet Hill Station